Evans was the representative for Delaware’s at-large district and was a Republican. He served from 1977 to 1982.

 - H.R.
 6269 (96th): A bill to extend the temporary suspension of duty on doxorubicin hydrochloride …

-From Jan 1977 to Dec 1982, Evans missed 284 of 3,608 roll call votes, which is 7.9%.
-This is worse than the median of 7.2% among the lifetime records of representatives serving in Dec 1982.
+From Jan 1977 to Dec 1982, Evans missed 298 of 3,628 roll call votes, which is 8.2%.
+This is on par with the median of 7.8% among the lifetime records of representatives serving in Dec 1982.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: